Scroll to see photos of this year’s volunteers and their hard work!

 Read more about the amazing work our volunteers have done below:

-Our hike leaders lept into action this year to lead free public hikes for the community.
-There were a total of 183 social and educational hikes, 40 Babes in the Woods hikes, and seven Hike ‘n’ Seeks.
-Altogether, hike leaders donated 365 hours to lead hikes and build community in the Fells.
-A total of 1,111 people attended the community hikes this year.
+Our volunteer hike leaders offered a wide variety of guided routes throughout the Fells.
+There were a total of 119 social and educational hikes, over 50 Babes in the Woods hikes, and seven Hike ‘n’ Seeks.
+More than 700 people attended FOF community hikes this year.